Whimsy Stick

 Weeks 4-8: Reliable Bond Forms

 Dog reliably disengages from distractions to return to you during sessions.
 Seeks you out independently.
 Settles more easily after play.
-Responds to recall and cues with noticeably more speed and enthusiasm than early on.
+Responds to recall with noticeably more speed and enthusiasm.

 4